 The POC was developed by panels of practicing ophthalmologists in each of the ten practice emphasis areas (i.e., subspecialties).
 The panels reflect a diversity of background, training, practice type and geographic distribution, with nearly 100% of the panel members being time-limited certificate holders.

 The panels ranked clinical topics (diseases and procedures) in terms of clinical relevance to the subspecialist or comprehensive ophthalmologist.
 The panelists created content outlines for the topics deemed Most Relevant, based on what an ophthalmologist in a specific practice emphasis area needs to know to provide competent, quality eye care (i.e., directly related to patient care).
-These content outlines were reviewed by subspecialty societies, the Academy’s Self-Assessment Committee and Practicing Ophthalmology Advisory Committee for Education, and the American Board of Ophthalmology.
+These content outlines were reviewed by subspecialty societies.

-Jeffrey A. Nerad, MD, American Academy of Ophthalmology Secretary for Knowledge Base Development led the review for POC Version 3, published in February 2011.
-This third version, Version 3.0 of the POC, is valid for the DOCK exams for September 2011, 2012, and 2013.
+Jeffrey A. Nerad, MD, American Academy of Ophthalmology Secretary for Knowledge Base Development led the review for POC Version 4, published in October 2013.
+Version 4.0 of the POC, is valid for the DOCK exams for September 2014, 2015, and 2016.

 The POC includes text only and may be downloaded free-of-charge.
 Download the POC.
 Images and self-assessment questions, along with the POC, are included in the Practicing Ophthalmologists Learning System.
 Click to see a complete list of POC authors and contributors to the Practicing Ophthalmologists Learning System.

 The POC is intended to be revised every three years.
-The POC panels will consider new evidence in the peer-reviewed literature, as well as input from the subspecialty societies, the American Board of Ophthalmology and the Academy’s Self-Assessment Committee.
-In revising and updating the POC, updated versions will go through a review process similar to the original version.
+The POC panels will consider new evidence in the peer-reviewed literature, as well as input from the subspecialty societies.
+Updated versions will go through a review process similar to the original version.

 - A Level I (highest level of scientific evidence) randomized controlled trial indicates a major new therapeutic strategy